-- Fix leaking faucets, pipes, toilets, - Replace old fixtures: install watersaving shower heads or flow restric- - Take shorter showers. - Turn off the water after you wet your - If you wash dishes by hand, don't leave the water running for rinsing. - Water your lawn only when it needs - Water during the cool parts of the day, early morning or evening. - Clean the car with a pail of soapy water.
-Use the hose just to rinse it
+- Fix leaking faucets, pipes, toilets, - Replace old fixtures; install water -saving shower heads or flow - Take shorter showers - Turn off the water after you wet vour toothbrush. - If you wash dishes by hand, don't leave the water running for rins- - Water your lawn only when it needs it.